This means that we have at least 3 copies of all data with 2 backups locally available and 1 physically off-site.

 Great backup practices mean regularly monitoring and testing backups to ensure that issues are identified well in advance of any type of data recovery event.

-Are you using good backup practices?「」
+Are you using good backup practices?「✔

 Step 3: Are you regularly installing security updates?

 We get it, software updates are annoying.
-But by not updating your software or leaving them unpatched, you’re technically inviting attackers to try and expose your vulnerabilities!
+But by not updating your

 Cybercriminals actively search for weak points to penetrate your business and your data, so it’s important to install those updates!